1and2papa/CTAssetsPickerController/README.md

 # CTAssetsPickerController

-CTAssetsPickerController 2.0.0 released!
+CTAssetsPickerController v2 released!
 It has newly re-design delegate methods, fixed serveral issues and improved usability.
 Please see [What's new](#whats-new) for the details.

 ## Introduction

 CTAssetsPickerController is an iOS controller that allows picking multiple photos and videos from user's photo library.
-The usage and look-and-feel just similar to UIImagePickerController.
+The usage and look-and-feel are just similar to UIImagePickerController.
 It uses **ARC** and requires **AssetsLibrary** framework.

 ![Screenshot](https://raw.github.com/chiunam/CTAssetsPickerController/master/Screenshot.png "Screenshot")